It has already been 50 years since the Government of Canada began its regional economic development adventure in Quebec

 With the signing of the Subsidiary Agreement on the Economic Development of the Regions and the abolition of DRIE in 1988, federal stakeholders in Quebec were reorganized to form the future Department of Industry, Science and Technology’s regional development office.
 It was also at this period that the Nord-du-Québec office was established in Montréal.

-Three years later, on June 13, 1991, the regional development office gained agency status and became the Federal Office of Regional Development – Quebec (FORD-Q).
-Under the aegis of this new body, the Outaouais office was established in Hull in January 1993, followed by the Île-de-Montréal, Laval–Laurentides–Lanaudière and Montérégie offices in 1994.
+In 1991, the regional development office gained agency status and became the Federal Office of Regional Development – Quebec (FORD-Q).
+Under the aegis of this new body, the Outaouais office was established in Hull (Gatineau) in January 1993, followed by the Île-de-Montréal, Laval–Laurentides–Lanaudière and Montérégie offices in 1994.
+The division of the areas under the responsibility of each office will continue to evolve over the years.

-The Agency: at the centre of regional development in Quebec
+CED: at the centre of regional development in Québec

 In 1998, FORD-Q’s name was changed to the Economic Development Agency of Canada for the Regions of Quebec to better reflect the Government of Canada’s economic development mission in Quebec.
 The Gaspésie–Îles-de-la-Madeleine office, the newest of the Agency’s regional business offices, was opened in Gaspé in 2000.